Quasaur/thoughts/content/TOPICS/topic-FREEDOM.md

 ---
 title: "Topic: FREEDOM"
 draft: false
-description: "The absence of necessity, coercion, or constraint in choice or action with the framework of morality and law."
+description: The absence of necessity, coercion, or constraint in choice or action with the framework of morality and law.
 tags:
   - free
   - choice